A subexponential size triangulation of $\mathbb{R}P^n$: Introduction

-Surprisingly perhaps, and at least counter to the prevailing expectation of experts, we are not only constructiong a triangulated sphere, but a polytope, counter to intuition coming from concentration inequalities on the sphere, see for instance \cite{Barvinok}.
+Surprisingly perhaps, and at least counter to the prevailing expectation of experts, we are not only constructing a triangulated sphere, but a polytope, counter to intuition coming from concentration inequalities on the sphere, that often imply exponential lower bounds \cite{Barvinok}.